 As autumn begins, many travelers begin looking ahead to their holiday vacations.
-And, while those looking for a traditional holiday vacation will look to areas with snowfall and cold winter days.
+Those planning a traditional holiday vacation will look to areas with snowfall and cold winter days.
 However, a growing number of holiday travelers are looking to spend their wintry vacations in decidedly un-winter-like destinations.
 If you are among those looking for a warm-weather holiday vacation, the Texas coast has plenty of vacation opportunities during the holiday season.

-Even winter weather is typically fairly warm at each of Texas popular beach destinations.
+Even winter weather is typically fairly warm at popular beach destinations in Texas.
 Again, the beaches located further south will be warmer but all Texas beaches have moderate winter weather.
 This, however, does not mean every day is a “beach day” during the holiday season.
 Frontal passages will cool temperatures and may result in a day or two of bad weather.
 But, the weather warms quickly between fronts and, as winter goes on, the fronts usually pass in a somewhat regular pattern.

 South Padre Island hosts an impressive Christmas parade as well.
 And, festivals such as Dickens on the Strand, held each year in Galveston’s historic Strand Shopping District, bring thousands of visitors to the Texas Gulf Coast.